johannilsson/iglaset/README.markdown

 ---------
 Next:
     * Show item descriptions
+    * Searches with only 1 result will go straight to the drink details
 * 1.3.0
     * Fixed bug with some articles ended up on 404 page after clicked on "view on iglaset.se"